liltom-eth/pi-pin/README.md

 For debugging, you can use `journalctl -u pipin.service` to check the output log.

-### Use GenAI to Summary Conversation
+### Use GenAI to Summarize Conversation

-Before using the script, you might need install some OpenAI client dependencies on the device whcih you want to get the summary.
+Before using the script, you might need to install some OpenAI client dependencies on the device which you want to get the summary.
 I am using my laptop to call these AI endpoints.

 ```bash
 pip install -r requirements.txt